 Epilepsy is a medical condition that affects the mental, social, emotional and physical functions of a person.
 This disease has been recognised by the World Health Organisation as one of the conditions to be prioritised by member states.

-Since 2005, Swaziland has experienced an increase of 22.22% in the number of people living with epilepsy, and this data only reflects those people who have sought medical attention and are on anti-epileptic drugs.
+Since 2005, Eswatini has experienced an increase of 22.22% in the number of people living with epilepsy, and this data only reflects those people who have sought medical attention and are on anti-epileptic drugs.

-The Swaziland Epilepsy Organisation has launched a youth empowerment programme with the major objective of economic empowerment of young people who suffer from the disease.
+The Eswatini Epilepsy Organisation has launched a youth empowerment programme with the major objective of economic empowerment of young people who suffer from the disease.
 They also aim to create awareness through an educational campaign on epilepsy.
 The organisation plans to target approximately 50 young epilepsy sufferers, with an estimated project budget of E100 000, and Real Pay is proud to assist them to do so.

 Real Pay is one of numerous proud sponsors through the “Epilepsy Yellow Golf Day”, that saw other sponsors compete in a golf tournament, supporting the needs of young people living with the disease.